 “We can’t help it, Papa,” Max said.
 “We aren’t allowed out of the keep.”

 “But now that Lady Bridget’s here—” Terrwyn put in.

 “I like her!”
 Pierce declared.

 Grimme closed his eyes and rubbed his fingers in his eyes.
 “I do not care,” he said wearily, but the argument was getting louder and soon they would be pushing and shoving, “whether you like her or not—” They weren’t listening.
 War was about to break out, just as Brìghde had said. “—she is here to stay.”

 “Aye, Papa,” they squeaked, but when he dropped them they rubbed their necks and glared at the younger two, who were snickering.
 Max pointed at them and accused, “Do you see, Papa, what they do?
-They poke at us until we want to thrash them.
+They poke at us until we want to thrash them, then they run outside like cowards.
 ‘You can’t go outside,’” he mocked. “‘Your mother makes you stay inside like a baby.’
 ‘Where’s your toy sword?
 Did your mother take it away from you?’”

 Grimme scowled at him.
 “Well?
 Did she?”

 Suddenly, Grimme wished Brìghde hadn’t left.
 He sighed and propelled them all toward the door.

 Behind the stable and beyond the pen, where there was soft grass and few people milling about.

 “Sons,” he said, “you may continue your fight.”